mlabs-haskell/CardStarter-bulk-airdrop-script/README.md

 ### Simple step-by-step
 1. Run cardano-node, and configure cardano-cli (this programs calls the CLI in the background)
 2. Copy the protocol parameters file and the signature key file in the config directory (or change the config)
-3. Create a `config/beneficiaries` file with the recipient pub key hashes and the token amounts they receive divided by a space, as defined [here](#beneficiaries-format)
+3. Create a `config/beneficiaries` file with the recipient addresses or pubkeyhashes (see parameters) and the token amounts they receive divided by a space, as defined [here](#beneficiaries-format)
 4. Run the CLI tool using the parameters defined [here](#command-parameters) For example:
   ```sh